-NMF Holdings' net realized and unrealized gains or losses resulted in a net gain of \$15.2 million for the year ended December 31, 2013 compared to a net gain of \$28.8 million for the year ended December 31, 2012, and a net loss of \$6.8 million for the same period in 2011.
-We look at net realized and unrealized gains or losses together as movement in unrealized appreciation or depreciation can be the result of realizations.
 The net gain for the year ended December 31, 2013 was primarily driven by sales or repayment of investments with fair values in excess of December 31, 2012 valuations, resulting in net realized gains being greater than the reversal of the cumulative net unrealized gains for those investments.
 Additionally, during the year ended December 31, 2013, a distribution from a warrant investment resulted in a realized gain of approximately \$1.1 million, the modification of terms on one debt investment that was accounted for as an extinguishment resulted in a realized gain of \$1.7 million and the sale of the first lien position in ATI Acquisition Company resulted in a realized loss of \$4.3 million.

-The total net gain for the year ended December 31, 2012 was primarily related to the overall increase in the market and the quality of NMF Holdings' portfolio, directly impacting the prices of NMF Holdings' portfolio.
-The appreciation of NMF Holdings' portfolio and the sale or repayment of investments with fair values in excess of December 31, 2011 valuations, resulted in net realized gains being greater than the reversal of the cumulative net unrealized gains for those investments.
-The total net loss for the year ended December 31, 2011 was primarily related to the overall market decline, directly impacting the prices of NMF Holdings' portfolio.
+The total net gain for the year ended December 31, 2012 was primarily related to the overall increase in the market and the quality of the Predecessor Operating Company's portfolio, directly impacting the prices of the Predecessor Operating Company's portfolio and the sale or repayment of investments with fair values in excess of December 31, 2011 valuations, resulted in net realized gains being greater than the reversal of the cumulative net unrealized gains for those investments.